carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 <img src="../fig/20-crop-raster-overview-raster-00.png" title="Overview of the raster"  width="512" style="display: block; margin: auto;" />

-As we can see the overview image is much smaller comparing to the original true color image.
+As we can see, the overview image is much smaller compared to the original true color image.
 Therefore the visualization is much faster.
-Suppose we are interested in the crop fields.
-We would like to know where are crop fields locate in the image.
+If we are interested in the crop fields, then we would like to know where these are located in the image.
 To compare its coverage with the raster data, we first check the coordinate systems of both raster and vector data.
 For raster data, we use `pyproj.CRS`:

 ~~~
 from pyproj import CRS